MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-work-with-exchange-mailbox-items-by-using-ews-in-exchange.md

 item.Delete(DeleteMode.MoveToDeletedItems);
 ```

 For more details about deleting items, see [Deleting items by using EWS in Exchange](deleting-items-by-using-ews-in-exchange.md).
-To learn how to delete a meeting or appointment item by using the EWS Managed API, see [How to: Delete appointments and cancel meetings by using EWS in Exchange](how-to-delete-appointments-and-cancel-meetings-by-using-ews-in-exchange.md).
+To learn how to delete a meeting or appointment item by using the EWS Managed API, see [Delete appointments and cancel meetings by using EWS in Exchange](how-to-delete-appointments-and-cancel-meetings-by-using-ews-in-exchange.md).

 ## Delete an item by using EWS
 <a name="bk_deleteews"> </a>